I am new to the forum.

 Im just beginning to prepare for my DipABRSM in Singing.
 I doubt I'll take it this year, so this thread could go on for quite some time but I thought it would be nice to keep a record of my progress and to chat with fellow musicians about this exciting...but challenging exam.

 At the moment, I'm just taking some time every day to sing a variety of pieces (segments of songs etc) that are on the Dip repertoire list and also some early music (have a growing love for lute songs).
-This time around my main goal is to not allow myself to get stressed out and to really enjoy singing every day.
+My main goal is to not allow myself to get stressed out and to really enjoy singing every day.
 If and when I'm ready to take the exam, I'll take it

 I thought I'd start by introducing the pieces I'm looking at. (not all in the one day of course)